 I’ve been riding my bicycle or walking almost exclusively for transportation since 2007.
 I also take leisurely bike rides with my children nearly every day.
 I enjoy strength training, puzzles, travel, science, and news.
 I love my wonderful and beautiful partner, Amanda, and look forward to any alone time we can get together.
 She designed the homepage for this site, so it will always be the most attractive page therein.

 I provide lots of free tools and analyses on this site and in private for people who find them useful.
 I love doing traditional genealogy research.
+I prefer French, British, Irish, and Wallonie-Belgian research, but of course can search U.S. records, too.
 In a few minutes I’ve smashed through people’s long-standing brick walls.
-One person I helped told me I should work for the FBI.
-But I’d rather not.

 B.S.
 Applied Mathematics